brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 ## Afterthoughts

 This might be the best experience on Earth and anyone considering should just go.
-Peru is second only to [New Zealand](backpacking-nz) as my favourite country, and this is the perfect culmination of a trip to there.
-The hike is a brilliant experience that made getting there more rewarding, but even if the train is all that's accesssable to you it's so worth seeing.
+Peru is second only to [New Zealand](backpacking-nz) as my favourite country, and this is the perfect culmination of a trip there.
+The hike is a brilliant experience that made getting there more rewarding, but even if the train is all that's accessible to you it's so worth seeing.
 I think everyone should stay in Aguas Calientes though, no day trips!

 The Salkantay Trek is a pretty route, with a nice mix of mountains, lakes and jungles.
 I'm not going to say it's the most spectacular hike in the world, especially compared to the [TMB](tmb) or hikes in Patagonia, but for the normal person it is uniquely beautiful.
 If you can get a permit for the Inca Trail I think it would be more similar than different.
 It's really about spending time in the area, learning about the local culture along the approach, and building an appreciation for the significance of what you're walking to.